airgradienthq/arduino/docs/local-storage-experimental.md

 ### Local Storage Endpoinds

-*Make sure monitor is connected to AP, and client also connect to it*
+*Make sure monitor is connected to AP, and client also connect to it.
+And change the serial number on the url*

 **Download measurements file**